 - Network connection speed affects overall quality of video and audio clarity.
 Expert users note that an upload/download speed of no less than 3 MB is needed for optimal connection and screen sharing.
 When adding a shared video source (e.g., Microsoft PowerPoint, YouTube, or video recordings), upload and download speeds should be no less than 5 MB.

 - Available bandwidth may be reduced by the number of users on the communication network—for example, during peak usage times in schools.

-- Higher connection speeds may be required for high definition (HD), dual-streaming video presentation, or hosting multipoint calls.
-Lower bandwidth may result in delays, jitter, and loss of data and may interfere with quality of signals for clinical decision making or normal turn taking in conversational discourse.
+- Higher connection speeds may be required for a high-definition (HD), dual-streaming video presentation or for hosting multipoint calls.
+Lower bandwidth may result in delays, jitter, and loss of data, and may interfere with quality of signals for clinical decision making or normal turn-taking in conversational discourse.

 - Establishing an alternative connection (e.g., telephone, e-mail) enables participants to troubleshoot connection problems or to reschedule the session.

 - Lack of technological compatibility may be a barrier to connecting sites with different hardware, software, and bandwidth speeds.
-A financial investment may be required to upgrade the infrastructure to ensure the interoperability of equipment at all participating sites.
+A hard-wired connection is optimal in a shared Wi-Fi environment.